 The animist is an archetype of the red mage class.

 An animist adds Repair and Knowledge (engineering) to his list of class skills.
 This replaces Intimidate and Knowledge (planes) as class skills.

 An animist gains fewer MP than normal equal to the spell level he gains.
-For example, a red mage of 5th level would only have 5 MP excluding extra MP from Charisma bonus.
+For example, an animist of 5th level would only have 5 MP excluding extra MP from Charisma bonus.

 Construct Companion (Ex)